 Salt & Wind Travel

-The question isn’t whether you should plan a California road trip but where you should go.
+Here they are: 14 tips for driving in California.
+The question isn’t whether you should plan a California road trip, but where you should go.
 And just as important is how to road trip in style so that you can make the most of your trip.

 As a born and bred Californian, I’ve clocked in quite a few miles road-tripping across the Golden State.
 From early morning surf trips down to San Diego to Northern California wine country getaways, the Golden State has endless quality road trips.

 When we help concierge clients traveling to California, we suggest adding a couple of days of road-tripping to their itinerary.
-Ever since the road trip took off in the 1940s, California has been one of the most iconic road trip spots, and doing so adds a layer of adventure to your travels.
+Ever since the road trip phenomenon took off in the 1940s, California has been one of the most iconic destinations for road trips, adding a layer of adventure to your travels.

-Whether hitting the road for a couple of days or crisscrossing the state over a week, these are the essential travel tips we pass along to our concierge clients before they road trip in California:
+Whether traveling for a few days or crisscrossing the state in a week, these are tips for driving in California that we pass along to our concierge clients before they hit the road:

 Decide Where To Go